bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block creates a new line and takes up the full width of the line.
+Inline does not create a new lin and only takes up as much width as needed.

 3. What are the 4 areas of the box model?